Locals youths selected to Colonials lacrosse team bound for Texas

 This year marks the third year of the program, but is the first year where there are both boys and girls teams.
 All selected for this year’s team, the high school class of 2027-2028, will travel to Houston to take on teams from Texas, Oklahoma, Missouri and other area states.

-Seven youth standouts will represent Massachusetts.
-Hailing from Foxboro on the team is Meena Brosco, Lexie Bearce and Sadie Brown.
-The lone Norton representative is Claire Griffith and two players come from Mansfield in Sophie Shone and Alexa Logan.
+Seven youth standouts will represent Massachusetts, including three from Foxboro: Meena Brosco, Lexie Bearce and Sadie Brown.

-On the boys side of the program is Brett Warren, a goalie from King Philip Regional, who will play for the 14U boys team.

 “The best athletes have a lot more than skill; they have character,” Colonials girls coach Jen Salsich said.
 “This group of talented athletes play with immense poise, grit, and resilience, proudly representing their town and our youth league on-and-off the field.
 They each have a bright future ahead in whatever they choose to pursue, and I feel so fortunate to get to coach them on their journey. “